lukatercon/MGT_characteristics/README.md

 ### Šolar

 Prompts used: see LLM_text_generation/text_generation_prompts.txt.
-This includes the default prompts, as well as the alternative persona-aware prompt.
+This includes the default prompts, as well as the alternative persona-aware and metalinguistically-aware prompts.

 Process summary:
 We employed a human annotator to find existing explicitly mentioned titles within the Šolar corpus and used those to build prompts for generating MGT using LLMs (see below for a list).
 The default prompt template is stored in LLM_text_generation/text_generation_prompts.md.
 We generated a corresponding MG essay and ran the analysis only on those texts from Šolar that: